bitcrowd/carbonite/README.md

 ### Building a changeset for manual insertion

-If you don't have the luxury of an `Ecto.Multi`, you can create a changeset for a `Carbonite.Transaction` using `Carbonite.Transaction.changeset/1`:
+Another alternative is creating a changeset for a `Carbonite.Transaction` using `Carbonite.Transaction.changeset/1`:

 ```elixir
 MyApp.Repo.transaction(fn ->